JVillella/JVFloatingDrawer/README.md

 `- (void)didRotateOpenDrawerWithOpenSide:(JVFloatingDrawerSide)drawerSide sideView:(UIView *)sideView centerView:(UIView *)centerView`

 `-willRotateOpenDrawerWithOpenSide:sideView:centerView` is invoked right *before* a device orientation change so the animator can handle it. `-didRotateOpenDrawerWithOpenSide:sideView:centerView` is invoked right *after*.
-The `JVFloatingDrawerSpringAnimator` only implements `-didRotateOpenDrawerWithOpenSide:sideView:centerView` and calls the same code as `-presentationWithSide:sideView:centerView:animated:completion:`.
+The `JVFloatingDrawerSpringAnimator` only implements `-didRotateOpenDrawerWithOpenSide:sideView:centerView` and calls the same code as `-presentationWithSide:sideView:centerView:animated:completion:` in it.

 ## Author